Larissa: Mythology

-According to Greek mythology it is said that the city was founded by Acrisius, who was killed accidentally by his grandson, Perseus.
+According to Greek mythology, it is said that the city was founded by Acrisius, who was killed accidentally by his grandson, Perseus.
 There lived Peleus, the hero beloved by the gods, and his son Achilles.

 In mythology, the nymph Larissa was a daughter of the primordial man Pelasgus.

-The city of Larissa is mentioned in Book II of Iliad by Homer: "Hippothous led the tribes of Pelasgian spearsmen, who dwelt in fertile Larissa- Hippothous, and Pylaeus of the race of Mars, two sons of the Pelasgian Lethus, son of Teutamus."
-The Internet Classics Archive | The Iliad by Homer In this paragraph, Homer shows that the Pelasgians, Trojan allies, used to live in the city of Larissa.
-It is likely that this city of Larissa was different to the city that was the birthplace of Achilles.
+The city of Larissa is mentioned in Book II of the Iliad by Homer: "Hippothous led the tribes of Pelasgian spearsmen, who dwelt in fertile Larissa—Hippothous, and Pylaeus of the race of Mars, two sons of the Pelasgian Lethus, son of Teutamus."
+In this paragraph, Homer shows that the Pelasgians, Trojan allies, used to live in the city of Larissa.
+This city of Larissa was likely different from the city that was the birthplace of Achilles.
 The Larissa that features as a Trojan ally in the Iliad was likely to be located in the Troad, on the other side of the Aegean Sea.